RookiesGames/lavos/godot/input/README.md

 ## Mouse

-The mouse handler will notify position changes as well as mouse button events.
+The [IMouseInputHandler](./controllers/mouse/IMouseInputHandler.cs) will notify position changes as well as mouse button events.
 Depending on the manufacturer, some keys might not be supported as they require special software/firmware to be detected by the OS.

 ### Mouse Configuration

-The mouse input configuration defines a set of mouse buttons it will listen to and a `GetAction` method that converts the input button into an [InputAction](./InputAction.cs)
+The [IMouseInputConfig](./controllers/mouse/IMouseInputConfig.cs) defines a set of mouse buttons it will listen to and a `GetAction` method that converts the input button into an [InputAction](./InputAction.cs)